 Alternatives to Travertine Stone Tile

-If you love the look of travertine stone tile, but would prefer to replicate the stone effect on the walls with ceramic tiles or a more budget-friendly material, why not consider Travertine effect tiles instead.
+If you love the look of travertine stone tile, but would prefer to replicate the natural stone effect on the walls with ceramic tiles or a more budget-friendly material, why not consider Travertine effect tiles instead.
 The travertine effect tiles replicates the authentic look of the stone whilst retaining the robust benefits of a ceramic tile.

 For more tiling posts, check out: